tabhub/.github/profile/README.md

+## TabHub

-## TabHub is a Edge/Chrome add-on extension.
+TabHub is an Edge/Chrome add-on extension.
+More see: https://tabhub.github.io/